Gazi Bulvarı (Tram İzmir)

 Gazi Bulvarı is a light-rail station on the Konak Tram of the Tram İzmir system in İzmir, Turkey.
 It is located on Gazi Boulevard (Gazi Bulvarı), from which the station gets its name.
 The station consists of an island platforms serving two tracks.
+Transfer is available to the İzmir Metro at Çankaya station.

 Gazi Bulvarı station opened on 24 March 2018.

 Connections

 ESHOT operates city bus service on Gazi Boulevard.